 Each participant is provided with a laptop loaded with Blender, Sketchup, and Sculptris as well as Makerware.
-There are four 3D printers available for printing the objects selected by the participants.
+There are three 3D printers available for printing the objects selected by the participants - Makerbot Replicator 2, XYZ Printing Da Vinci 1, and an Ultimaker.